 Oom Bey’s new solidarity hinges on moving from truth-speak to truth-act, in solidarity with the oppressed.
 It was a new radicalism in which he accepted that the State might charge him with treason, and he is ready to accept the possible consequences.

-Oom Bey seeks not to compromise or counter the Black Consciousness and remains a voice for strategic alliance and for unity.
-He is guided by the call for Black Consciousness as demanded at that hour predicated by Steve Biko’s ultimate goal of a common humanity we all are part
+Oom Bey seeks not to compromise or counter (the) Black Consciousness and remains a voice for strategic alliance and for unity.
+He is guided by the call for Black Consciousness as demanded at that hour predicated by Steve Biko’s ultimate goal of a common humanity of which we all are part.

 Beyers Naudé calls this radical Christianity.
 It compliments Black Theology and Liberation Theology elsewhere.